One of the rare instances where I prefer the Western box art.

 Sega vs. Nintendo

 Revenge of Shinobi looks, sounds, and plays like a 16-bit game where the possibilities are endless.
 The stages are ambitious and varied in scope.
 The character sprites are enormous.
 Enemies can block your attacks.
 Spiderman, Rambo, and other intellectual properties not owned by Sega are villains.
 The game’s rock/techno soundtrack sounded like few games before it; who even knew what techno was in 1989?
-Revenge of Shinobi is, arguably, the first Mega Drive game from the forward-thinking Sega that would come to dominate the Western markets less than two years later.
+Revenge of Shinobi is Sega coming into their own as developers, foreshadowing their dominance of the Western console market a mere two years later.
 It remains a masterwork of the early 16-bit era.